 Thomann is a long established, respected audio studio furniture manufacturer.
 This ComboDesk was actually co-designed by Zoar, another well-known audio furniture company.

-The ComboDesk product is perfect for the solo podcaster who is still very cramped for space, but wants to a professional, reliable podcasting station.
+The ComboDesk product is perfect for the modern solo podcaster– a person who is still very cramped for space, but wants to a professional, reliable podcasting station.
 The model comes in white and black. ⚪⚫

-It has three spacious levels: a worktop, a desktop, and a large retractable keyboard shelf that can be adjusted for height.
-There are spaces for hardware racks between the worktop and desktop, but if you do not use that kind of hardware, there are covering plates so you can use that space as part of your desktop.
+Its design has three spacious levels: a worktop, a desktop, and a large retractable keyboard shelf that can be adjusted for height.
+There are spaces for hardware racks between the worktop and desktop, but if you do not use that kind of hardware, there are covering plates so you can use that space as part of your desktop (for you computer, writing space, etc).

 For all your cords, the ComboDesk has various cable entry options and cable recess on the rear side. ➰